morphixz0r/docker-debian-stretch-oracle-jdk-8/README.md

-Oracle JDK 8 using Debian Jessie
+Oracle JDK 8 using Debian Stretch